 This trend has obviously been reflected in recent weeks in the debates surrounding the May presidential elections.
 The search for “enemies of the nation” or “traitors” has become a widespread rhetoric in Poland.
 On one hand, PiS supporters have accused the opposition of undermining and violating Poland’s democratic and constitutional principles by pushing for the elections not to be held.
 On the other, the opposition has accused – and this appears legitimate in view of the context – of endangering the health of the Polish people by pushing for the election to be held.

 The former presidential candidate of the Civic Platform Małgorzata Kidawa-Błońska called for a boycott of the elections.
-Even at a time when the nation should, more than ever, come together to overcome the unfolding crisis, Poland’s political forces are unable to put their differences aside, even just for one split second. poland presidential election 2020
+Even at a time when the nation should, more than ever, come together to overcome the unfolding crisis, Poland’s political forces are unable to put their differences aside, even just for one split second. polish presidential election

 In view of this indisputable fact, it is almost certain that the political polarization will continue, and even intensify in the coming months.
 What might change, however, is the ground where the battles will be waged.